zchee/golang-wiki/GoArm.md

 As mentioned above, use bootstrap.sh (e.g. on Ubuntu AMD64) for ARM64, then transfer over the bootstrap tbx file, untar it, and use it as GOROOT_BOOTSTRAP.
 Check out the Go sources into a separate GOROOT, and build.

 _--Andrew Cencini_ (andrew@vapor.io)

+## Scaleway C1 Server

+Architecture: armv7l

+Operating System: Debian 8.2 (armhf)

+Go Version: 1.5

+The Scaleway C1 Server is a dedicated ARM server with 2GiB RAM using a SAN for storage.

+I used the following guide: [Building Go 1.5 on the Raspberry Pi](http://dave.cheney.net/2015/09/04/building-go-1-5-on-the-raspberry-pi)